FatulM/shamsi_date/README.md

-# Jalali (Shamsi) and Georgian date conversion library for Flutter and Dart
+# A Flutter package for using Jalali (Shamsi, Solar or Persian) date.
+You can convert Jalali and Georgian dates to each other.

 Converted from Javascript library hosted on: [jalaali-js](https://github.com/jalaali/jalaali-js)